garfielder/notes/Tech/IntoProcess.md

   * fork/exec
 * others

 Many standard library functions are built on tops of system call. such as malloc/fopen/sleep.
-See section 7.2 of (book 1)[#system]
+See section 7.2 of [book 1](#system)